Will I be safe to travel on your trains to get to school or college?

 There’s lots of signs at stations to help you to socially distance

-With schools going back, and some people returning to work in September, we’re expecting more people on the trains.
+Our stations have plenty of floor markings and signs to help you to socially distance from other rail passengers as much as possible.
+Our passenger numbers are still much lower than normal, although with schools going back, we’re expecting more people on our trains.
 Some of our stations now have one way systems as well – so look out for those too.

 There are some things you can do to help with social distancing on the trains